pradnyas5/Bionic-Arm/README.md

 # Bionic-Arm
 A "7 DOF" position-controlled bionic arm designed to be used for on-desk tasks.
-The project was associated with [Technodune Pvt.
-Ltd.](http://technodune.com/), a startup based out of Pune, India.
+The project was associated with **[Technodune Pvt.
+Ltd.](http://technodune.com/)**, a startup based out of Pune, India.

 The arm was developed from scratch and included the following contribution:
   1. Mechanical assembly and design optimization.